-In CLion, you can work with projects that require preconfiguration steps to prepare the actual Makefile.
+In CLion, you can work with projects that require pre-configuration steps to prepare the actual Makefile.
 The scripts of GNU Autotools, Kbuild, and PERL MakeMaker are detected automatically and executed to get the Makefile and load the project.
 CLion also supports the xmkmf tool, which generates Makefiles from the Imakefile template.

 When you open a project folder, CLion recognizes it as an Autotools project in the following cases: